ursatile/fsnet/03-running-mssql-with-docker.md

 {: .warning }

 > If you're using an Apple Mac with the new Apple Silicon M1 or M2 processors, none of this will work, because there isn't an officially supported SQL Server image for the ARM64 architecture used in the M1/M2 Macs.
+>
+> You can run the [Azure SQL Edge](https://hub.docker.com/_/microsoft-azure-sql-edge) Docker image on ARM64 Macs using this Docker command:
+>
+> ```bash
+> docker run --cap-add SYS_PTRACE -e 'ACCEPT_EULA=1' -e 'MSSQL_SA_PASSWORD=p@ssw0rd' -p 1433:1433 --name azuresqledge -d mcr.microsoft.com/azure-sql-edge
+> ```
+>
-I've had some success using the [Azure SQL Edge](https://hub.docker.com/_/microsoft-azure-sql-edge) Docker image on ARM64 Macs, but the ARM64 version of this image doesn't include the `sqlcmd` tool -- so even if you can get it to start, you'll need to connect from a tool like DataGrip and run the SQL script to create the database manually.
+> That will give you a SQL database instance, but the ARM64 version of SQL Edge doesn't include the `sqlcmd` tool -- so even if you can get it to start, you'll need to connect from a tool like DataGrip and run the SQL script to create the database manually.
 >
 > Yay progress! 🙃